rcarvello/wcm_people_development/README.md

  - **Zero Waste**: The ultimate goal is to eliminate all forms of waste, including defects, downtime, accidents, and inventory, to achieve optimal efficiency and reduce costs.
  - **Employee Involvement:** WCM encourages the active participation of all employees in identifying and implementing improvements.

-**Core Elements:**
+## Core Elements of WCM
-WCM is often organised around 10 key pillars, including:
+WCM is organised around 10 key pillars, including:

  1. Safety: Ensuring a safe working environment.
  2. Cost Deployment:    Identifying and addressing cost-related losses.